-In addition to walk-in support and one-on-one consultations, the Innovation Center offers small-group workshops regularly throughout each semester.
+In addition to walk-in support and one-on-one consultations, the Office of Teaching and Learning lab offers small-group workshops regularly throughout each semester.
 These workshops empower you, the teacher, to explore and integrate new approaches to education.
+Note that these workshops are offered in addition to other faculty development opportunities such as learning circles offered by the Faculty Development unit within the Office of Teaching and Learning.

 Join us for any of the following workshops; no RSVP is required--just show up!